Sonny Perdue: State senator (1991–2002)

-After serving as a member of the Houston County Planning & Zoning Commission in the 1980s, Perdue ran as a Democrat for a seat in the Georgia General Assembly.
+After serving as a member of the Houston County Planning & Zoning Commission in the 1980s, Perdue ran as a Democrat for a seat in the Georgia Senate.
 He defeated Republican candidate Ned Sanders in 1990 and succeeded Democratic incumbent Ed Barker as the senator representing the 18th district.

 Perdue was elected as a Democrat in 1991, 1994, and 1996.
 He served as his party's leader in the Senate from 1994 to 1997 and as president pro tempore.
 After his first year in office, Senator Perdue wrote then Lt.
 Governor Pierre Howard asking for more responsibilities, and Howard obliged.
 He shortly thereafter became a committee chairman, then climbed the leadership ladder to majority leader and to Senate president pro tempore.
 Many credit Pierre Howard for helping Perdue build the early foundation of what would become his future political career.

 His committee assignments included Ethics, Finance & Public Utilities, Health & Human Services, Reapportionment, and Economic Development, Tourism & Cultural Affairs.

-He switched party affiliation from Democrat to Republican in 1998 and was re-elected to the State Senate as a Republican.
+He switched party affiliation from Democrat to Republican in 1998 amid feuding with then-Majority Leader Charles Walker and was re-elected to the State Senate as a Republican.
 He also won reelection in 2000.